2013 | running time 96 min | Colour | in progress

 25 euro for the DVD box, consisting of two disks and a book, and please add 3 euro for international shipping (outside the Netherlands)

-_To acquire a DVD package, you can make a donation to my current film project, Reasonable Doubt, at the university bank account (see below).
+_To acquire a DVD package, you can make a donation to my current film project, Reasonable Doubt.
 You then send an e-mail to margreet.vermeulen[at]uva.nl with your address you wish the DVD to be sent.
 Please also include the details of your transfer (bank account no., name and date of transfer)._

 Glamour fails to secure happiness: Marja Skaffari as Emma